Frequently Asked Questions:

 How do we get to our trip site?

 Our transportation depends on the trip’s needs.
 Vans and mini-buses are typical modes of transportation.
 Frost Valley drivers are all over the age of 21, with safe driving records, and go through extensive driver training.
-Buses, planes, and trains may be contracted to transport us to different sites.
+Buses may be contracted to transport us to different sites.

 What gear do I need to prepare for my trip?